 - women and economic policies.

-Tangi Steen is Senior Lecturer in the David Unaipon College of Indigenous Education and Research.
+Tangi Steen is Associate Head of School, David Unaipon College of Indigenous Education and Research.
 Her academic interest lies in information technology (IT) education and its uses in learning and research.
 Her PhD research focused on the problem solving strategies that students use when they encounter difficulties in IT.
 She is also interested in cultural studies of culturally and linguistically diverse people of Australia and that of the world's indigenous people.
 In particular, the changing social constructions of themselves as minority groups and their levels of participation in the social, political and economic processes that impact their lives.
 Her research interests are:

 - impacts of information technology on education and training of Indigenous peoples